Cyber Security and Fraud

 The empirical approach proposed in this research project will therefore rest on the study of how the concept cyber-resilience is understood and applied by risk managers in financial institutions in four major industry hubs, and what lessons can be learned from the experience of those who have been faced with shocks, no matter the final outcome.

 The main objective of this research is therefore to contribute to our understanding of cyber resilience in the financial sector by studying the processes, decisions and inter-dependencies that foster a state of resilience.
 Through case studies that approach cyber-resilience as a dynamic and fluid process instead of as a final state of equilibrium, the aim is to identify key principles, norms, cultural features, technologies and practices that have demonstrated their effectiveness in making financial institutions better prepared to manage and adapt to their growing and complexifying cyber risk portfolio.

-Benoît Dupont is a professor of criminology at the Université de Montréal, where he also holds the Canada Research Chair in Cybersecurity.
-He is also the scientific director of the Smart Cybersecurity Network (SERENE-RISC), one of Canada’s Networks of Centres of Excellence.
+Benoît Dupont is a professor of criminology at the Université de Montréal, where he also holds the Canada Research Chair in Cyber security and the Endowed Research Chair in the Prevention of Cyber crime.
+He is also the scientific director of the Smart Cyber security Network (SERENE-RISC), one of Canada’s Networks of Centres of Excellence.

 Benoît’s research focuses on the reciprocal adaptations of technology and delinquency, through the study of several particular forms of crime such as identity theft, bank fraud, computer hacking or telecommunications fraud.
 In particular, he examines the technological, criminal and control ecosystems that promote the emergence of certain types of illicit practices, as well as the processes by which offenders detect and benefit from new opportunities.
 The issues of criminal skill development, trust, division of labor and coordination patterns are at the heart of his concerns.
 In addition, he is also interested in cyber security policies and the various regulatory instruments.